Kamëntšá people

-The Kamëntšá people (/kɑːmənʃɑː/) are indigenous people of Colombia.
+The Kamëntšá people (/kɑːmənʃɑː/) are an Indigenous people in Colombia.
 They primarily live in the Sibundoy Valley of the Putumayo Department in the south of Colombia.

 Name

 The name is rendered variously as Kamëntšá, Camsá, Camëntsëá, Coche, Kamemtxa, Kamsa, Kamse, Sibundoy, and Sibundoy-Gaché.

 Language

 The Kamëntšá language is a language isolate, although linguists have tried to connect it to the Chibchan language family in the past.
 The language is written in the Latin script.

 Culture

-They are known for their carved wooden masks that are worn during ceremonies and festivals.
-They farm maize, beans, potatoes, and peas, and use a number of different entheogens, including ayahuasca (yagé), Brugmansia species, Iochroma fuchsioides and Desfontainia in their rituals.
+Kamëntšá people are known for their carved wooden masks that are worn during ceremonies and festivals.

+They farm maize, beans, potatoes, and peas, and use several different entheogens, including ayahuasca (yagé), Brugmansia species, Iochroma fuchsioides and Desfontainia in their rituals.
 Kamëntšá shamans are noted for the number and variety of Brugmansia cultivars which they have propagated in their gardens of entheogenic plants, and which bear leaves in a wide variety of curiously misshapen forms.
-One of these cultivars - 'Culebra' ('snake' in Spanish) proved so aberrant that it was, for a time, actually removed from Brugmansia and accorded monotypic genus status as "Methysticodendron" (Greek : 'intoxicating tree'), the full Linnaean binomial of the plant becoming Methysticodendron amesianum before it was subsumed once more in Brugmansia.
+One of these cultivars - 'Culebra' ('snake' in Spanish) proved so aberrant that it was, for a time, actually removed from Brugmansia and accorded monotypic genus status as "Methysticodendron" (Greek : "intoxicating tree"), the full Linnaean binomial of the plant becoming Methysticodendron amesianum before it was subsumed once more in Brugmansia.